Our hand doctors at Lewiston Orthopedics are recognized experts in the diagnosis and treatment of hand injuries and conditions.

 - Developing cysts on the end joints of your fingers—this is caused by conditions such as arthritis

-At Lewiston Orthopaedics, we understand that pain in the hand can make simple, everyday activities challenging.
+At Lewiston Orthopedics, we understand that pain in the hand can make simple, everyday activities challenging.

-To consult with one of our hand doctors at Lewiston Orthopaedics, please request an appointment online or call (800) 841-3523.
+To consult with one of our hand doctors at Lewiston Orthopedics, please request an appointment online or call (800) 841-3523.

-At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our office in Lewiston.
+At Lewiston Orthopedics, the region's most preferred orthopedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopedic treatments to patients through our offices in Lewiston, Moscow, and Dayton.
 Our hand surgeons have completed additional training specifically in the hand and wrist.
 With this advanced training, Dr. Steven Boyea and Dr. DeWayne Weaver have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.

-To consult with one of our hand surgeons at Lewiston Orthopaedics, please request an appointment online or call (800) 841-3523.
+To consult with one of our hand surgeons at Lewiston Orthopedics, please request an appointment online or call (800) 841-3523.